 4. Putting emphasis on attention to details

-The remarkable level of details which can be configured in a virtual environment is having no boundaries.
-You can develop and deploy the highest level of information in the form of interactive and immersive environments, supported ably by text, audio and physical movement-based interactions.
+The remarkable level of detail that can be configured in a virtual environment is having no boundaries.
+You can develop and deploy the highest level of information in the form of interactive and immersive environments, supported ably by text, audio, and physical movement-based interactions.

-5. Easily accessible and assessable, enabling self-paced learning experience
+5. Easily accessible and assessable, enabling the self-paced learning experience

 Learners can now go on a learning spree at their convenience, while the systems in place track their development in the learning process.

-They can now learn, apply and repeat to gage their performances and explore the VR world to understand more about the complex processes at work.
+They can now learn, apply and repeat to gauge their performances and explore the VR world to understand more about the complex processes at work.

 Often they find it interactive, and competitiveness gets the better of them, in turn fostering a learning environment where assessments are taken seriously, although unknowingly.
 It offers them a platform where they want to keep getting better, and outperform.
 The timed activities in place helps test their decision-making abilities, and with time they improve significantly.